null/gsp-moodle/README.md

 ### to install
 - create new folder
-- clone this repository:
+- clone this repository
+- enter "composer install"
+- point Apache-VHOST to vendor/moodle/moodle
+- visit your website
 `

 ### update moodle core
-To update Moodle simply execute
+To update Moodle to new version on DEV:
+Simply execute
 `
 ./upgrade-moodle.sh
 `